CityOfPhiladelphia/phila-vue-datafetch/README.md

 ## Publishing

-To publish a new version of Mapboard to NPM:
+To publish a new version of @phila/vue-datafetch to NPM:

 1. Commit your changes to `master`.
 2. Bump the NPM version with `npm version major|minor|patch`.